-Ms. Halpin began consulting with NSR in 2021, creating website and social media content, as well as focused SEO and Social Media planning.
+Ms. Halpin began with NSR in 2021, creating website and social media content, as well as working on Report+ content and focused SEO and Social Media planning.
 Ms. Halpin guest lectures at ISU and other institutes focusing on the psychological impacts of long term space travel.

 Ms. Halpin is an active member of the Space Generation Advisory Council, and is the point of contact for a project group in the SGAC Space Medicine and Life Sciences Group – focused on digital interventions for wellbeing during space travel.